accesscode-2-1/unit-0/lessons/week-2/2015-03-17_classes-part-1.md

 ##### Creating a class

-You've already used classes and objects--in fact, you can't avoid it in Java, because everything is an object!
+You've already used classes and objects.
+They're impossible to avoid, because in Java, **nearly everything is an object.** (Some things aren't and we'll talk about why later).

 ![The Matrix](https://github.com/accesscode-2-1/unit-0/blob/master/images/matrix.jpg)